-The total OPEB liability in the December 31, 2017 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the December 31, 2018 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

-Discount rate 3.44% Administrative expenses N/A Mortality - depositing members 90% of the RP-2014 Active Employee Mortality Table for males and 90% of the RP- 2014 Active Employee Mortality Table for females, projected with 110% of the MP- 2014 Ultimate scale after 2014.
+Actuarial cost method Entry age normal Discount rate 4.10% Administrative expenses N/A Mortality - depositing members 90% of the RP-2014 Active Employee Mortality Table for males and 90% of the RP- 2014 Active Employee Mortality Table for females, projected with 110% of the MP- 2014 Ultimate scale after 2014.
 Mortality - service retirees 130% of the RP-2014 Healthy Annuitant Mortality Table for males and 110% of the RP-2014 Healthy Annuitant Mortality Table for females, both projected with 110% of the MP-2014 Ultimate scale after 2014.
 Mortality - disabled retirees 130% of the RP-2014 Disabled Annuitant Mortality Table for males and 115% of the RP-2014 Disabled Annuitant Mortality Table for females, both projected with 110% of the MP-2014 Ultimate scale after 2014.

-\The discount rate was based on 20 Year Bond GO Index published by bondbuyer.com as of December 28, 2017.
+The discount rate was based on 20 Year Bond GO Index published by bondbuyer.com as of December 31, 2018.

-The actuarial assumptions used in the December 31, 2017 valuation were based on the results of an actuarial experience study for the period January 1, 2013 to December 31, 2016.
+The actuarial assumptions used in the December 31, 2018 valuation were based on the results of an actuarial experience study for the period January 1, 2013 to December 31, 2016.